caseif/binks.jar/README.md

 Alternatively, you can download a precompiled JAR from [the releases page](https://github.com/caseif/binks.jar/releases/).

 Note that this program requires Java 8 or greater.

+Also, please note that this program will run as a daemon, meaning if you open it through a file explorer you'll need a task manager to kill it.
+This will be your only warning.